zhutchens1/g3groups/readme.md

 # RESOLVE-G3 (Gas in Galaxy Groups) Group Finding Algorithm and Catalogs

 This git repository stores the codes and group catalogs for the RESOLVE-G3 (Gas in Galaxy Groups) initiative.
-While the RESOLVE survey already contains a group catalog  constructed with FoF and halo abundance matching (HAM) (Eckert+ 2016), our ambitions with G3 beckon us to more-carefully identify groups as they inherently define the volume to detect and sum gas.
-For this reason, we have developed a three-part, iterative algorithm, described in the panels below, that help to mitigate some traditional errors associated with FoF (e.g., fragmentation of true groups).
+RESOLVE already contains a conventional group catalog (Eckert+ 2016) produced with friends-of-friends and halo abundance matching (HAM).
+However, as the choice of group finder inherently defines the volume for detecting and summing gas, we have carefully devised a new group finding technique for G3.
 This algorithm has also been designed with the intent to be compatible with other surveys that are not complete into the dwarf galaxy regime, for which techniques such as HAM are not consistently transferrable.
+The panels below describe our three-step, iterative algorithm and provide information on using the galaxy catalogs.

 ## Using the Group Data
 <details>